-The Governing Body and staff do all that they reasonably can to limit children's exposure to the above risks from the school IT system, and to fulfil their Prevent duty, by ensuring the school has appropriate filters and monitoring systems in place.
+The Governing Body and staff do all that they reasonably can to limit children's exposure to the above risks from the school IT system, and to fulfil their Prevent duty, by ensuring the school has appropriate filters and monitoring systems in place and monitoring their effectiveness.
+This includes ensuring that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+The Manor's IT Manager and Deputy Head Pastoral monitor internet usage regularly and report to the Governing Board on their findings and actions.